 I will proceed with caution because, while I would always advise against litigation, I realise the issue may, understandably, come to that.

 The primary contest here is a four heat national and ‘world’ Marathon Class championship, initiated by UKOPRA and run by their sanctioned clubs and event organisers.
 Concurrent with the championship is a four heat contest based on average speed, for a separate and hitherto prestigious British Harmsworth International Trophy.
 This trophy is administered and gifted by the trustees to the winner of an international competition.
 According to rules issued to the contestants and published by the Trophy manager on the competition website (now removed), it was based, for this series, on the highest average speed over the four heats.

 It should be made clear that the whole Harmsworth administration is, in effect, nothing to do with the clubs, organisers or sanctioning body.
-While I tended to exonerate UKOPRA from any responsibility in this issue, I fully understand their frustration and anger in respect to the negative reflection on their magnificent progress in reviving offshore powerboat racing in the UK.
-It must be said, they are the sanctioning authority here.
+While I tended to exonerate UKOPRA from any responsibility in this issue.
+I fully understand their frustration and anger in respect to the negative reflection on their magnificent progress in reviving offshore powerboat racing in the UK.
+However, it must be said, they are the sanctioning authority here!

 The issue at stake is the authenticity of the final Harmsworth outcome and the degree to which it may have been manipulated.
 For reference, the two vessels affected are an A-Class (up to 27ltrs) boat (A47) crewed by a British team – and a foreign B-Class (up to 18ltrs) boat (B69) crewed by a Norwegian and an ex-pat Brit living in France.
 In fact B69 legitimised this Harmsworth series as actually being ‘International’.